zuozhenggh/learning-library/data-management-library/database/oci-vm-database/orcl-dbcs-19c/oci/oci.md

 This is the first of several labs that are part of the Oracle Public Cloud Database Cloud Service workshop.
 These labs will give you a basic understanding of the Oracle Database Cloud Service and many of the capabilities around administration and database development.

 This lab will walk you through creating a new Database Cloud Service instance.
 You will also connect into a Database image using the SSH private key and familiarize yourself with the image layout.

+Estimated Lab Time: 60 minutes

 ## Task 1: Verify Virtual Cloud Network (VCN)